2021 mid-year round up

 University and work both took up a lot of time which meant that I didn’t have the creative space to enjoy doing so.
 This month I’m working on some artwork for Gem’s house.
 That’s sparked some more inspiration for other ideas!

-My other resolutions surrounds University.
+My other resolutions surround University.
 I’m headed into my third and final year come October, which is a little scary.
-I’ll be working on my dissertation (on colour theory?) and I’m actually looking forward to that!
+I’ll be working on my dissertation (on colour theory?), and I’m looking forward to that!

 “2020 gave me a lot of space to focus inwards and learn more.”